What Exactly Are Trams? A Simple Explanation

 In 1875, Russian inventor Fyodor Pirotsky constructed and tested the world’s first electric tram line in Sestroretsk, near Saint Petersburg.

-In the second half of the 1880s, new types of current collectors were invented.
-Before this, electric trains were problematic and unreliable.
-Also, it had limited success.
+New types of current collectors were invented in the second half of the 1880s.
+Before this, electric trains were problematic, unreliable, and had limited success.

 Once the technical issues of electricity production and transmission were resolved, the efficiency and economy of electricity were rapidly accepted.